openmopac/mopac/src/utilities/README.md

+# Miscellaneous utilities

-simple utilities that are not associated with a specific feature of MOPAC
+This directory contains simple, self-contained utilities not directly associated with any of the main features of MOPAC.